ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 4. Observe new activations for the `myCloudantTrigger` trigger for each document change only if the document status is `new` based on the filter function and query parameter.

   **Note**: If you are unable to observe new activations, see the subsequent sections on reading from and writing to a Cloudant database.
-Testing the following reading and writing steps will help verify that your Cloudant credentials are correct.
+Testing the following reading and writing steps help to verify that your Cloudant credentials are correct.

   You can now create rules and associate them to actions to react to the document updates.